run2bizdocs/docs/en-us/docs/faq.md

     The system performance is defined as the time the software takes to perform a given task, since this performance is a strong quality attribute perceived by software users.

     There is the capability of the system to work with more than one instance.
-For this, it is necessary to use the configuration file (4biz.cfg), where you can activate or inactivate routines.
+For this, it is necessary to use the configuration file (application.ini), where you can activate or inactivate routines.

-    To use this capability, the 4biz.cfg file must exist in the directory:
+    To use this capability, the application.ini file must exist in the directory:
     ```sh
     \jboss\standalone\configuration\ (When Jboss rises as a single instance)
     \jboss\domain\configuration\ (When using cluster, has domains and hosts)